marklogic/flux/docs/import/import-jdbc.md

 To facilitate producing hierarchical documents with multiple sets of related data, the following options can be used to combine multiple rows from a SQL query (which typically will include one or more joins) into hierarchical documents:

-- `--groupBy` specifies a column name to group rows by; this is typically the column used in a join.
+- `--group-by` specifies a column name to group rows by; this is typically the column used in a join.
 - `--aggregate` specifies a string of the form `new_column_name=column1;column2;column3`.
 The `new_column_name` column will contain an array of objects, with each object having columns of `column`, `column2`, and `column3`.